railsuser2014/openobject-doc-book-en/source/developer/12_DataMigration/index.rst

 The best way to import data in Open ERP is to build a module that integrates all the data you want to import.
 So, when you want to import all the data, you just have to install the module and Open ERP manages the different creation operations.
+When you have lots of different data to import, we sometimes create different modules.

 So, let's create a new module where we will store all our datas.
 To do this, from the addons directory, create a new module called data_yourcompany.